yuricowan/javascript-carnival/inflate-the-unicorn/inflate-the-unicorn-README.md

 6. If a unicorn has cycled through all the images and the balloon is full, clicking on them should pop up an alert on your page that says something like, "Unicorn Number `x` says thank you!".

 Congratulations!
-You've successfully fixed the squirt the ~~clown~~ unicorn game and the crowds are eager to give it a go!
+You've successfully fixed the unicorn game and the crowds are eager to give it a go!

-Make sure you push your code up to github so we can all enjoy it!
+Make sure you push your code up to GitHub so we can all enjoy it!

 ## Reflection

-Open `my-reflections-sprint-5.md` from your reflections file in VS Code, add a `Inflate The Unicorn` heading, and add the following reflection questions from this challenge.
+Open `my-reflections-sprint-5.md` from your reflections file in VS Code and answer the questions under the `Inflate The Unicorn` heading.

-- Did you learn anything new during this exercise?
-What was it?

-- Did you encounter issues completing any of the steps of this exercise?
-How did you resolve this?

-- If you were to replace the unicorn with another mystical animal of your choice, what would it be?

 Make sure you commit and push to GitHub.

 ## Stretch

 - Once you click on a satisfied unicorn, instead of popping up an alert, what else could happen?

 - Would adding some sound effects to this process make it more interesting?
 What sound does a unicorn make?